OwnMarket/OwnBlockchainSdkJS/README.md

 ## Usage

-Chainium SDK for JS can be used in two scenarios:
+Own Blockchain SDK for JS can be used in two scenarios:

 - `own-blockchain-sdk` npm package
 - `own-blockchain-sdk.js` standalone library